wdv4758h/pypy-extradoc/talk/scipyUS2016/proposal.rst

 We have been working for a number of years on an alternative implementation of the ndarray, tightly integrated to the PyPy machinary.
-Reimplementing numpy completely comes with costs, like a constant need to replicate updates when a new version of numpy is released.
-We've been recently experimenting with reusing more of C numpy through the C API and we have ideas how to merge both approaches to have the best of both worlds.
+Reimplementing numpy completely comes with costs, like a constant need to replicate updates when a new version of numpy is released and difficulty to integrate with the rest of the numeric stack.
+We've been recently experimenting with a quite different approach -- to have a good enough implementation of CPython C API to be able to just use numpy, which is in the experimental stage.
+That comes with a problem of speed of array access which now has to traverse the slow C API.
+We propose a solution that would merge the two, where we would be able to both use the current numpy as well as reimplement parts that will be performance critical.

+We hope that this approach will fill a gap of using pypy in the numeric world, where jit-level performance can provide middle ground between user-input heavy solutions like cython and the slowness of CPython.